Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 The Duet 3 6HC v1.02 has a header labelled "ESP" which accepts a Duet 3 Wifi Module
 ![Duet 3 6HC mainboard v1.02 with a wifi module fitted to the ESP header - view from above](/hardware/wifi_module/duet3_6hc_wifi_module_v0.1_fitted1.png =400x)

-This module overlaps the SBC hader and uses some of the same pins so it cannot be used at the same time as an SBC connection.
+This module overlaps the SBC header and uses some of the same pins so it cannot be used at the same time as an SBC connection.
 ![Duet 3 6HC mainboard v1.02 with a wifi module fitted to the ESP header - view from an angle](/hardware/wifi_module/duet3_6hc_wifi_module_v0.1_fitted2.png =400x)

 #### Wifi Module Installation and Setup